 Key Collection for Your HDB BTO Flat

 It takes about 3 years to complete the construction of your new flat.
 Once completed, you will be notified of your key collection.
-All in all, buying a HDB BTO flat will take about 4 years.
+All in all, buying an HDB BTO flat will take about 4 years.

-Prior to your key collection, you should have decided on your renovation and how much to spend.
+Before your key collection, you should have decided on your renovation and how much to spend.
 You can find a list of approved HDB contractors in the Directory of Renovation Contractors.

 Other Resources